netdata/blog/content/posts/monitor-docker-netdata.md

 containers](https://user-images.githubusercontent.com/1153921/73222300-27295300-4120-11ea-8f1e-87cc7b8b08fa.png)

-Netdata also uses its [meaningful presentation](https://docs.netdata.cloud/docs/why-netdata/meaningful-presentation/) to organize CPU and memory charts into families, so you can quickly understand which containers are using the most CPU or memory, and begin correlating that with other metrics from your system.
+Netdata also uses its [meaningful presentation](https://docs.netdata.cloud/docs/why-netdata/meaningful-presentation/) to organize CPU and memory charts into families, so you can quickly understand which containers are using the most CPU, memory, disk I/O, or networking, and begin correlating that with other metrics from your system.

 ## Get alarms when containers go awry